tomfanara/AgenticDaprDemo/README.md

 This is a very familiar and general domain model with its related contexts.
 The U/D denotes an upstream/downstream relationship between contexts.
 PL denotes a Published Language as in a Sales Force API.
 CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
 The Xray icon denotes a Big Ball of Mudd or a legacy inventory system.
 We have many of the hybrid conditions found in most enterprises.

 In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreography however both should be considered)
 The orchestrator is the central manager of the agentic chat and coordinates chat completion messaging between micro agents.
-A micro agent follows the microservices pattern of a ganular application that centers around a specific domain model.
+A micro agent follows the microservices pattern of a granular application that centers around a specific domain model.

 More can be elaborated on best practices design for micro agents but its recommended that a vertical slice architecture as used in microservices will suffice.
 A micro agent can be a feature of a microservice as to not over granularize as a separate service.
 ### Agentic Design Patterns